ceifa/blip-addons/README.md

 ## How to install

-While this extension is not published in the Chrome App Store, you need to install it manually:
+You can download this extension at the [Chrome Store](https://chrome.google.com/webstore/detail/blip-addons/niopbdedfbgmagppkckachanclmdomeg).

+### Manual installation

 1. Clone this project